-Emergency Reduction Plans [326 IAC 1-5-2] [326 IAC 1-5-3] C.13

-Pursuant to 326 IAC 1-5-2 (Emergency Reduction Plans; Submission):

-- (a) The Permittee shall maintain the most recently submitted written emergency reduction plans (ERPs) consistent with safe operating procedures. - (b) Upon direct notification by IDEM, OAQ that a specific air pollution episode level is in effect, the Permittee shall immediately put into effect the actions stipulated in the approved ERP for the appropriate episode level.
-[326 IAC 1-5-3]

-C.14 Risk Management Plan [326 IAC 2-7-5(12)] [40 CFR 68] If a regulated substance, as defined in 40 CFR 68, is present at a source in more than a threshold quantity, the Permittee must comply with the applicable requirements of 40 CFR 68.
+- C.12 Emergency Reduction Plans [326 IAC 1-5-2][326 IAC 1-5-3] Pursuant to 326 IAC 1-5-2 (Emergency Reduction Plans; Submission): - (a) The Permittee shall maintain the most recently submitted written emergency reduction plans (ERPs) consistent with safe operating procedures. - (b) Upon direct notification by IDEM, OAQ that a specific air pollution episode level is in effect, the Permittee shall immediately put into effect the actions stipulated in the approved ERP for the appropriate episode level.
+[326 IAC 1-5-3] - C.13 Risk Management Plan [326 IAC 2-7-5(11)][40 CFR 68] If a regulated substance, as defined in 40 CFR 68, is present at a source in more than a threshold quantity, the Permittee must comply with the applicable requirements of 40 CFR 68.

-Response to Excursions or Exceedances [326 IAC 2-7-5] [326 IAC 2-7-6] C.15 Upon detecting an excursion where a response step is required by the D Section or an exceedance of a limitation in this permit:
+C.14 Response to Excursions or Exceedances [40 CFR 64][326 IAC3-8][326 IAC 2-7-5][326 IAC 2-7-6]

-- (a) The Permittee shall take reasonable response steps to restore operation of the emissions unit (including any control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing excess emissions. - (b) The response shall include minimizing the period of any startup, shutdown or malfunction.
-The response may include, but is not limited to, the following: - (1) initial inspection and evaluation; - recording that operations returned or are returning to normal without operator (2) action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following:

-- (1)monitoring results; - (2) review of operation and maintenance procedures and records; and/or - inspection of the control device, associated capture system, and the process.
-(3)

-- (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken.
+- (I) Upon detecting an excursion where a response step is required by the D Section or an exceedance of a limitation in this permit: - (a) The Permittee shall take reasonable response steps to restore operation of the emissions unit (including any control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing excess emissions. - (b) The response shall include minimizing the period of any startup, shutdown or malfunction.
+The response may include, but is not limited to, the following: - (1) initial inspection and evaluation; - (2) recording that operations returned or are returning to normal without operator action (such as through response by a computerized distribution control system); or - (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following: - (1) monitoring results; - (2) review of operation and maintenance procedures and records; and/or - (3) inspection of the control device, associated capture system, and the process. - (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken. - (II) - (a) CAM Response to excursions or exceedances. - (1) Upon detecting an excursion or exceedance, subject to CAM, the Permittee shall restore operation of the pollutant-specific emissions unit (including the control device and associated capture system) to its normal or usual manner of operation as expeditiously as practicable in accordance with good air pollution control practices for minimizing emissions.
+The response shall include minimizing the period of any startup, shutdown or malfunction and taking any necessary corrective actions to restore normal operation and prevent the likely recurrence of the cause of an excursion or exceedance (other than those caused by excused startup or shutdown conditions).
+Such actions may include initial inspection and evaluation, recording that operations returned to normal without operator action (such as through response by a computerized distribution control system), or any necessary follow-up actions to return operation to within the indicator range, designated condition, or below the applicable emission limitation or standard, as applicable.